 Answer: Non-MBA business programs receive institutional accreditation from one of the seven regional accrediting bodies recognized by the US Department of Education.
-In addition, non-MBA business programs offered through business schools typically receive programmatic accreditation from the Association to Advance Collegiate Schools of Business (AACSB International); the Accreditation Council for Business Schools and Programs (ACBSP); or the International Assembly for Collegiate Business Education (IACBE).
+In addition, non-MBA business programs offered through business schools typically receive programmatic accreditation from the Association to Advance Collegiate Schools of Business (AACSB International); the Accreditation Council for Business Schools and Programs (ACBSP); or the International Accreditation Council for Business Education (IACBE).

 There are seven regional accreditation bodies that are approved by the Council for Higher Education Accreditation (CHEA) and formerly recognized by the US Department of Education.
 These bodies assess and accredit colleges and universities based on criteria designed to assure that participating schools meet certain institutional and educational standards.
 Depending on the region and the types of degrees they offer, colleges and universities receive institutional accreditation from the following bodies: